-Microsoft Teams continues to evolve into the hub for teamwork, and Microsoft is excited to share new functionality that helps people do their best work.
+Microsoft Teams continues to evolve into the hub for teamwork, and Microsoft is excited to share new functionality that helps people do their jobs better.
 Microsoft has new meetings, calls, devices, chat and collaboration, IT administrator and industry features this month!
-Check out the new possibilities below. 😊
+Check out the new possibilities below.

 What’s new: meetings, calls, and devices